zenium-community/zenium/CONTRIBUTING.md

 process than opening pull requests.
 Please refer to the [peer review](#peer-review) section below.

-Before you start contributing, familiarize yourself with the Bitcoin Core build system and tests.
-Refer to the documentation in the repository on how to build Bitcoin Core and how to run the unit tests, functional tests, and fuzz tests.
+Before you start contributing, familiarize yourself with the Zenium Core build system and tests.
+Refer to the documentation in the repository on how to build Zenium Core and how to run the unit tests, functional tests, and fuzz tests.

 There are many open issues of varying difficulty waiting to be fixed.
 If you're looking for somewhere to start contributing, check out the